 Born 1950 in New Jersey, he is a highly skilled survivalist and tracker.
 Most of his skills were learned from Apache elders which in an effort to keep alive their culture of living off the land and the skill of tracking began to teach the local children.
 He did not appear in TV shows like some other survivalists in this list but he does actively teach and has written several books about tracking and survivalism.

 Born 1964 in England, Ray Mears is a survival and bushcraft expert.
-He is a self-taught survivalist and at one point he was training the UK military in all aspects regarding survivalism and bushcrafting.
+He is a self-taught survivalist and at one point he was training the UK militarily in all aspects regarding survivalism and bushcrafting.
 He has appeared and hosted several TV series in the UK like the Extreme Survival, Wild Food, Survival with Ray Mears and many more.

-Born 1974 in Northern Ireland, Bear Grylls is probably one of the most famous survivalists on this list mostly due to his show Man vs. Wild.
+Born 1974 in Northern Ireland, Bear Grylls is probably one of the most well-known on this list mostly due to his show Man vs. Wild.
 During the filming of Man vs. Wild, he would often eat raw meat, drink his own urine and on one occasion even eating raw goats testicles offered to him by an Afghan goat herder.
 He is known also for being the youngest man to climb the Mount Everest which at that time he was age 23.

 He has spent most of his time in the British army where he learned most of his skills.